Eneos: Environmental record

 While developing the Rang Don Oil Field and Helang Gas Field NOEX, part of the Nippon Oil Corporation, conducted environmental impact assessments.
 These assessments helped them implement management plans based on the results of the assessments, specifically, how to reduce the impact of the fields on surrounding sea areas.

 In 2005, Nippon Oil and Ebara-Ballard announced they were going to start field testing a 1 kW household proton-exchange membrane fuel cell system that uses coal oil as fuel.
 It was the world's first household test with the system.
 The system achieves a greater power-generation efficiency than normal heating.
 The system can operate in temperatures as low as -10 deg C.

 In 2007, Nippon Oil was the recipient of the Nippon Keidanren Chairman's Prize in recognition of its achievements in a number of areas.
 They were the first in the Japanese petroleum industry to achieve a zero emission status at their refineries.
 They are also developing fuel cell systems as well as producing and selling sulfur-free fuel.
 The Rang Dong Oil Field is also one of the biggest CO_{2} reduction projects in the world.
 The project utilizes associated gas produced along with crude oil for additional energy production.

 Sponsorship

-Nippon Oil is a current sponsor of the F.C.
+Nippon Oil is a current sponsor of one of most successful clubs in world football AC Milan from Italy and also sponsors the F.C.
 Tokyo football club.